-- Explain the practice of journalism and apply the practice. - Understand the skills of journalism. - Understand the evolution of journalistic careers and what opportunities exist. - Create different types of news articles in different media. - Develop skills that relate to journalism jobs, from writing to broadcasting. - Understand and follow proper reporting ethics.
+- Explain and apply the practice of journalism. - Understand the skills of journalism.

+- Understand the evolution of journalistic careers and what opportunities exist. - Create different types of news articles in different media. - Develop skills that relate to journalism jobs, from writing to broadcasting. - Understand and follow proper reporting ethics.